greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 What makes Jules powerful is that as you collaborate over time, it automatically records your values, working style, personal preferences, and coding habits, growing increasingly tailored to your workflow.

 The commenter was right: without a memory architecture, my lobster could neither learn nor evolve.
 With persistent memory, it might indeed develop emergent behaviors shaped by community input.
-For instance, when one lobster created a religion, dozens of others joined immediately—actions that likely did not require explicit human prompting for every single convert.
+For instance, when one lobster created a religion, dozens of others joined immediately - actions that likely did not require explicit human prompting for every single convert.

-However, since authentic novel content on the platform predominantly originated from humans, fully autonomous lobster-to-lobster interaction remained largely noise—recombining what was already embedded in their pre-training.
+However, since authentic novel content on the platform predominantly originated from humans, fully autonomous lobster-to-lobster interaction remained largely noise - recombining what was already embedded in their pre-training.
 Finding neither definitive evidence of autonomous innovation nor novel interaction patterns, I concluded the experiment.

 ## Minimax and a Virtual Romance